 After spending some time in Shotokan Karate, a friend suggested I check out Itay Gil's full contact school.
 It was love at first kick.
-At the time Itay was not known outside our local circles, the training was tough, very tough and unforgiving.
+At the time Itay was not known outside our local circles and the training was tough, very tough and unforgiving.
 I worked my way up.
 I paid my dues.
 I put in eighteen years of hard training.
-Itay would say "Just as I know the sun will rise in the morning I know that Moshe will be on the mat."
+Itay would say "Just as I know the sun will rise in the morning, I know that Moshe will be on the mat."

 The hard-hitting style of Itay's Krav Maga gym was what I was used to back at the Oyama dojo in New York.
 I suffered my share of injuries and loved every minute.
 I began once again at white belt and worked my way up the ranks.
 Itay's school had the hard-hitting full contact sparring I was used to but it had more.
 It had the Israeli self-defense approach known as Krav Maga.

 My current rank in Krav Maga is seventh dan black belt with the title of "Master".
-These ranks were awarded to me by international organizations in recognition of my ability and my contribution to Krav Maga and self-defense.
+These ranks were awarded to me after decades of training by international organizations in recognition of my ability and my contribution to Krav Maga and self-defense.
 Although I did not seek any of these ranks I am honored by them.
 As IKI has developed into it's own interpretation of Krav Maga I do not seek any new ranks.

 My ranks and diplomas can be viewed at - Moshe Katz Ranks